 - Apply online for an ASIST Scholarship here APPLY HERE.
 Using this link, you can create a new account to apply online for an ASIST scholarship.

-EWI Richmond Boundaries include: Cities of Colonial Heights, Hopewell, Petersburg, Richmond and Williamsburg; and the Counties of Amelia, Charles City, Chesterfield, Cumberland, Dinwiddie, Goochland, Hanover, Henrico, Louisa, New Kent, Powhatan, and Prince George.
+EWI Richmond Boundaries include: Cities of Richmond, Ashland, Williamsburg, Petersburg, Hopewell and Colonial Heights, and Counties of Amelia, Caroline, Charles City County, Chesterfield, Cumberland, Dinwiddie, Goochland, Hanover, Henrico, Louisa, New Kent, Powhatan and Prince George.